gregwell/rental-system-web-app/README.md

 ## Description:

 A web application that allows booking equipment for rental, managing reservations and current rentals made on-site.
-Along with the desktop application forms one coherent system.
+Along with the desktop application forms one coherent **rental management system**.

 ![responsible](/readme_images/responsible.png "Responsible mobile screenshot")

 ## Division of responsibilities:

-Implementation of the rental management system created in a team of two.
+Implementation of the **rental management system** created in a team of two.
 I was responsible for the client side (web application created in TypeScript, React - this repo) and my collegue was responsible for the employee side (desktop application written in Java).
 Beyond the implementation, we were both responsible for the design of the system (compare existing solutions, set the requirements for our system..)

 ## The paper: